gonodono/glancet/README.md

-Until everything gets published to the main repository services, the `library` and `plugin` modules will have to be built and published manually in order to be able to use this (unless you want to include the projects directly).
+Until everything gets published to the main repository services, the `library` and `plugin` modules will have to be built and published manually in order to be able to use this (unless you'd like to include the projects directly).
 If you would want to utilize your local Maven repository, all it takes is to run two predefined Gradle tasks in this project, and then to add a couple of `mavenLocal()` lines to your app's project.